Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

-Ultracold atomic samples of Bose particles with attractive interactions typically exhibit instability and collapse of the gas-like phase~\footnote{See {\it e.g.} Ref.~\cite{book} Sec.~11.6}.
-However, recent developments in the fields of dipolar systems and quantum mixtures have revealed that attractive interactions can also lead to the formation of an exotic liquid-like phase, in which self-bound droplets maintain their shape even without external confinement.
-The density in these quantum droplets saturates at values seven orders of magnitude lower than water or liquid helium, but one order of magnitude higher than typical Bose condensates.
-In the case of dipolar gases, the characteristic attractive anisotropic interaction is balanced by short-range, spherically symmetric repulsive forces leading to the formation of elongated droplets which are stable above a critical number of atoms~\cite{Schmitt2016,PhysRevX.6.041039}.
+Ultracold atomic samples of Bose particles with attractive interactions typically exhibit instability and collapse of the gaslike phase~\footnote{See {\it e.g.} Ref.~\cite{book} Sec.~11.6}.
+However, recent developments in the fields of dipolar systems and quantum mixtures have revealed that attractive interactions can also lead to the formation of an exotic liquidlike phase, in which self-bound droplets maintain their shape even without external confinement.
+The density in these quantum droplets saturates at values 7 orders of magnitude lower than water or liquid helium, but 1 order of magnitude higher than typical Bose condensates.
+In the case of dipolar gases, the characteristic attractive anisotropic interaction is balanced by short-range, spherically symmetric repulsive forces leading to the formation of elongated droplets that are stable above a critical number of atoms~\cite{Schmitt2016,PhysRevX.6.041039}.
 Notably, beyond mean-field effects contributing to repulsive interactions are crucial to explain the stabilizing mechanism of these droplets~\cite{PhysRevX.6.041039}.
 A similar mechanism is responsible for the formation of quantum droplets in binary Bose mixtures featuring repulsive intraspecies and attractive interspecies couplings~\cite{Science.359.301,PhysRevLett.120.235301,PhysRevResearch.1.033155}.
 The physical picture, in this case, involves an overall mean-field attraction balanced by a beyond mean-field repulsion.
 This combination leads to a minimum of the ground-state energy corresponding to the equilibrium density of the liquid state~\cite{PhysRevLett.115.155302}.
 This is the central density of the droplet, reached if the number of particles exceeds a critical value and remaining constant if more particles are added to the droplet.
 The observed droplet size and critical atom number agree reasonably well with the ground-state scenario described in Ref.~\cite{PhysRevLett.115.155302}.